daniel0412/coding/leetcode/list.md

     - recursive: exponential
     - dp(m+1, n+1): initialize first row and col for dp vector, then find state transfer formula
 - dp for backpack problems
+- come up with recursive solution (with memorization), and then convert to dp
+- following the state transfer, record the previous state for the current state, we can get the optimal solution path

  | Problems                                             | Difficulty     | Techniques                                        |
  | :-------------------------                           | :---:          | :----                                             |